 The Collin County Campus was originally established in 2004 with K – 8th grade.
 The Collin County Campus currently serves almost 500 students attending grades PreK through 12th.

 List of 3 items.

 Students in grades PreK-4 are at the grammar stage of learning with a focus on breaking new concepts down to the required fundamental skills or facts and mastering them through memorizing jingles, chants, and songs.
 Each class also has an annual festival which gives students the opportunity to share what they have learned with their fellow classmates and parents - it is fun way to start public speaking at an early age!

 Students in grades 5-8 are moving through the Logic stage of learning.
 During this stage, they study the relationship of facts they learned at the grammar stage and how they fit or work together.
 They also are examining arguments.
 Although Bible is not a separate subject after 5th grade, a Biblical worldview is interwoven into the teaching of all subjects.

-Students in high school are striving to master the Rhetoric stage of learning.
+Students in grades 9-12 are striving to master the Rhetoric stage of learning.
 This stage requires students to articulate their learning through oral and written expression.
 They do this through speeches, debates and papers, as well as, proofs in mathematics.

 “CDA is teaching our children to think with a Biblical worldview ...

 Grammar, Logic and High School students and teachers have chapel services once a month.
 The purpose of chapel is to bring students together for a time of corporate worship and a message that focuses on the greatness of God and His work in our lives in a way that would be applicable to Coram Deo students.
 This time is designed to heighten our awareness of Christ and integrate Him more into our everyday lives.